-When it comes to raising more money, the biggest predicator of your success involves how effectively you ask for the gift.
+When it comes to raising more money, a significant predicator of your success involves how effectively you ask for the gift.
 Asking too soon in the donor relationship, waiting too long, asking for too little, or not being joyfully persistent in how you handle objections can all lead to reduced results.
 The process of successfully asking for a donor’s very best gift is both an attitude and an aptitude that can be learned and developed.
-And in this workshop, you will learn and practice the tactics and strategies to become an expert at asking for more money and receiving larger gifts.
+And in this workshop, you will learn and practice the tactics, strategies and approaches that set you on a path of becoming more confident in inviting your constituents to make personally significant gifts.

 For those of you who are traveling, there are several hotel options available that are within walking distance to our workshop.
 Check out this Resource Document for a list of your options and rates.

 Gonser Gerber Institute workshops allow you the opportunity to work with experienced faculty, learn from your peers, and offer you the tools you need to develop work plans that will help you do your job better.
 Join us for this program to refresh your skills, learn new techniques, explore what your peers are doing, and provide you with the time to enhance your program.

 Doug Mason, partner at Gonser Gerber, has over 30 years of experience in institutional advancement including counsel to a broad range of organizations nationally.
 He has advised his clients on numerous capital campaigns and comprehensive strategies that have ranged from $10 million to $200 million.
 Mr. Mason has spoken at national conferences and a variety of local and regional meetings of other professional associations.